AstunTechnology/Loader/readme.markdown

 Additional arguments can be passed to override the values in the config file (useful when running more than one instance of the loader) for example to specify a different source directory ('src_dir'):

 'python loader.py config_file src_dir=./data/tq'

+Some configuration examples are available on the [project wiki](https://github.com/AstunTechnology/Loader/wiki)